jay-joshy/allergyguide/content/contribute_guides/topic_contribution.md

 Not all topics will fit this general structure, and it is meant as a general scaffold.
 Pearls, tips, pitfalls, etc. should be intermixed throughout the topic -- ideally, the page is not just a solid mass of bullet points.

+Where possible, especially for more recent changes to guidelines, please include references.
+In general, if a fact is self-evident (ie. INCS are used to treat allergic rhinitis), it does not need a citation.

 ## Topic structure

 {% two_columns() %}